snowdj/vernonking.org/_posts/2013-08-26-citywide-revival-through-local-church-revitalization.md

 title: Citywide Revival through Local Church Revitalization
 category: papers
 tag: seminary
-tagline: The following partially satisfies the requirements for Dr. Mike Dodson's SEND North America Conference class at Southeastern Baptist Theological Seminary.
+context: The following partially satisfies the requirements for Dr. Mike Dodson's SEND North America Conference class at Southeastern Baptist Theological Seminary.
 ---

 # Introduction

 There is a growing movement today in which local churches are actively engaging and reaching their cities.
 Many of the exemplified churches in this movement are young, multi-campus mega-churches.[^I-1a] The reach, resources, and influence of these churches is unparalleled for smaller, established congregations.
 Unfortunately, this leaves a void of examples for a typical local church trying to reach its community.
 Models are lacking even more for a congregation which itself needs revitalizing; for it is one task to plant a church hoping to reach the city, but it is quite another to re-orient an existing church in order to emphasize reaching out to the hurt and lost.
 In light of this absence, this paper will present a long-term revitalization model beginning with a local church and ending with the city.
 What follows is a broad overview of a three-part, parallel approach to bring about citywide revival by revitalizing the local church so that it can join together with sister churches in order to reach the city with the gospel.

 [^I-1a]: E.g., Austin Stone Community Church and Journey Church.
 Darrin Patrick and Matt Carter, *For the City: Proclaiming and Living out the Gospel*, (Grand Rapids: Zondervan, 2010).

 # Prerequisites

 Before considering any practical steps toward revitalization, one must acknowledge important prerequisites for such a task.
 Prayer is essential to the Christian life and is especially significant for anyone wanting to see God move in a church or city.
 Attempting revitalization without continual prayer is arrogant and sure to fail.
 Any leader or laity hoping to see a movement of God must pray to the one God who made all and sustains all.
 Even the task of revitalization may draw one away from prayer and toward a self-reliant attitude; this must be resisted because prayer is of utmost importance to any revitalization effort.[^P-1a]

 [^P-1a]: Mike Dodson, "Comeback Churches" (class lecture, SEND North America Conference, Dallas, July 29, 2013).